Here's How UNICEF Is Helping Children in Yemen

 Water, sanitation and hygiene

 The threat of cholera and acute watery diarrhea continues to loom high in Yemen.
 In 2017, the country experienced a devastating cholera outbreak.
 Working with partners, UNICEF has scaled up emergency water, sanitation and hygiene (WASH) assistance, building capacity of local WASH authorities, solarizing water systems and harvesting rainwater.
-An estimated 5.4 million Yemenis now have access to safe water for drinking, cooking and personal hygiene, and 5.9 million people with critical WASH supplies and hygiene education on how to stay safe from disease.
+In 2021, UNICEF aims to reach 6.8 million people with access to safe water for drinking, cooking and personal hygiene, and 5.9 million people with critical WASH supplies and hygiene education on how to stay safe from disease.

-As of the start of the new academic year in September 2019, at least 2 million children across Yemen are out of school.
+As the humanitarian situation continues to deteriorate, at least 2 million children across Yemen are out of school.
 UNICEF is adamant about helping these children get back to learning so they can create a better future for themselves and for their nation.
 With the support of partners, UNICEF is continuing to rehabilitate damaged school buildings and establishing temporary safe learning spaces where children can resume their educations.
 UNICEF is also providing cash incentives to teachers and school-based staff and educational supplies to keep children learning.
-To date in 2019, UNICEF has provided access to education for 216,464 children, and aims to reach 800,000 by the end of 2020.
+Despite the challenges, in 2021 UNICEF aims to provide 850,000 children with access to formal and nonformal education, including early learning.

-In an effort to prevent the country from economic collapse and help families struggling to survive amidst spiraling inflation, UNICEF established the Yemen Emergency Cash Transfer (ECT) project in 2017.
+In an effort to prevent the country from economic collapse and help families struggling to survive amidst spiraling inflation, UNICEF established the Yemen Emergency Cash Transfer (ECT) program in 2017.
 The ECT project gives dignity and choice to financially vulnerable families so they can prioritize their most urgent purchasing needs, such as food, medicine and warm clothing for their children.
-As of UNICEF's fifth payment cycle in July, nearly 9 million people across Yemen have benefitted from unconditional emergency cash assistance.

 As the conflict in Yemen drags on, UNICEF continues to take every measure possible to protect the rights and safety of millions of Yemeni children.
 But UNICEF can't do it alone.
 There is an urgent need for individuals, organizations and governments to come together and take action.
 Every child in Yemen deserves a safe and happy childhood.
 Please give generously.

-Top photo: Children sit outside their tent at Al-Meshqafah camp for displaced persons in southern Yemen's Lahj Governate in February 2019. © UNICEF/UN0320192/Baholis
+Top photo: Children sit outside their tent at Al-Meshqafah camp for displaced persons in southern Yemen's Lahj Governate. © UNICEF/UN0320192/Baholis